 - You’re not really flat.
 Even the company’s own promo pictures don’t show complete flatness.
 Sky Bed’s Dov Fraser tells us that it can be made flatter by adjusting the hanging tension, however.

 While this wide range of hammocks isn’t absolutely flat-bed, they do use an asymmetrical design to let you sleep in a more natural position.
-They cost between around £60 and £200.
 They come with a matching waterproof rainfly tarp and tightly woven mesh to keep even tiny mosquitos out.

 They’re a serious piece of expedition gear so you know you can rely on them for durability.
 All come with support ropes and a stuffsack.